 "A Deadwood Songbook II" is, like its predecessor, funded by the South Dakota Arts Council

-The CD is a follow-up to Harris' successful "Deadwood Songbook," which was released last year.
+The CD is a follow-up to Harris' successful "Deadwood Songbook," which was released in 2014.

-The CDs capture show tunes, folk songs, ethnic music and other music that were enjoyed in Deadwood's opera houses, bars, brothels, churches and homes from 1875-1910.
-Harris has received funding and encouragement from the Adams Museum, the South Dakota Arts Council and the Deadwood Historical Preservation Commission to research, record and organize the songs and CDs.
+The CDs capture show tunes, folk songs, ethnic music, and other music that were enjoyed in Deadwood's opera houses, bars, brothels, churches, and homes from 1875 to 1910.
+Harris has received funding and encouragement from the Adams Museum, the South Dakota Arts Council, and the Deadwood Historic Preservation Commission to research, record, and organize the songs and CDs.

 Mary Kopco, the director of both the Adams Museum and the Adams House, has been a tremendous supporter of the research project, Harris said.